 Enjoy this free video SEO strategy checklist, and reap the benefits of a fully optimized video experience.
 We’ll highlight Wistia-specific video SEO features but also share general best practices to help you make the most of your video marketing assets.
 Let’s dive in!

-The name of your video is included as the video title in the structured data (example below), so make sure to rename your videos once they’ve been uploaded.
+The name of your video file is included as the video title in the structured data (example below), so make sure to rename your videos once they’ve been uploaded.

 Remember that the title should reflect the specific content of the video, not just replicate the title of the page the video is embedded on.
 Ideally pick something simple, relevant, and compelling.
 You don’t need to worry too much about including target keywords, doing keyword research, or anything like that (Google is smart enough to understand synonyms these days), but equally, there is no video title less SEO-friendly than “Sequence-1.mov.”

-As a general rule, it’s a best practice to retitle your videos as soon as you’ve uploaded them, which you can do using the “edit” button to the right of the filename.
+Don’t forget that it’s a best practice to retitle your videos as soon as you’ve uploaded them, which you can do using the “edit” button to the right of the filename.

 Your video’s thumbnail image will catch the attention of your audience when they’re scrolling through search results, and it can mean the difference between success and failure with video SEO.